 Three Days in Girona, Spain

 An hour from Barcelona, you will find the old city of Girona.
-See how to spend three days exploring Girona and other places nearby.
+It’s the perfect escape from the city.
+See how to spend three days exploring Girona and other places spots in Costa Brava.

 On our way back to the hotel after Bar del Pla, we stumbled upon Arcano and we decided to make a reservation for when we were back in town after the cruise and Girona.